chrisdembia/python-yeadon-paper/notes.rst

 talk about how the data for female1, male1, etc. was gathered.

+ *** DONE
 notes on measurementS:
 -reorder PTC to CTP
 -change lineweights or move labels of P T C on the actual guy
 - or make a note about what the colors mean
+  ^^^ DONE

 Style
 -----
 Chris: I try to type numbers out as numerals rather than as words whenever possible; I think it's easier to read.
 However, I understand it's conventional to write out small numbers so I'm fine with us doing that.

 we vs passive

+Chris todo 121226
+-clean up figures again
+    centre
+    <s> is not the name of the segment, more just a body part.
+-write about measurements
+-write about object model

+yeadon's model
+implementation
+software design
+validation
+usage

+Chris decided to use joint centre but center of mass in some attempt to be consistent with Yeadon's naming.